kinga-kowalska/kinga-kowalska/README.md

 - 👋🏻 Hi, I’m Kinga Kowalska.
-- 👩🏻‍💻 I'm an aspiring software tester with a background in App and Infra administration.
+- 👩🏻‍💻 I'm a technical writer with a background in App and Infra administration.
 - 🌱 I’m currently learning Data Science with SDAcademy (https://sdacademy.pl/kursy/data-science/).
 - 💪🏻 I have experience working with Ansible, Apache Karaf/Tomcat, AWS, Docker/Kubernetes, PostgreSQL, Unix.
 - ✍🏻 I have automated my work using Ansible playbooks and PowerShell, Python and Shell scripts.